 Despite this early success, he deviated from the family business and started singing in nightclubs for tips!
 According to Joe himself: “I hated the shoe business.
 It was so dusty and boring, and the people didn’t seem happy.
 I could sing, and studied voice seriously, and I found that people liked to hear me sing.
 So I went to Emerson to be an actor.”

-After he left the military at age 23, he soon decided that singing was not the career for him.
-Despite his disenchantment with the shoe business, he learned that the long, highly irregular hours of a musical career and the irregular and meager pay he made by relying on tips was not for him.
+Soon after he left the military at age 23, he decided that singing was not the career for him.
+Despite his disenchantment with the shoe business, he learned that the long, highly irregular hours of a musical career and the sporadic and meager pay he made by relying on tips was not for him.

 His decided deviation from his roots was short lived indeed.
 He melded his two interests by leaving the family business and being hired at Capezio, the renowned dance shoe business, in 1960.
 In the 1960s, American Musical Theater was in full swing.